Need help choosing a Telescope?

 • I own, or have owned, each telescope (or at least a variant) listed here.

-• I am not sponsored by any manufacturers, but these are affiliate links.
+• This page is not sponsored by any manufacturers, but these are affiliate links.

 • For non-go-to telescopes for deep-sky viewing, I generally follow the: “get the largest Dobsonian you can afford” rule.